gabrieldansereau/ms_downscaling_metawebs/README.md

 instructions on how to run a smaller example at a coarser resolution.
 Note that running our analyses at full scale is resource and memory-intensive and required the use of computer clusters provided by Calcul Québec and the Digital Research Alliance of Canada.
-Full-scale computations required 900 CPU core-hours and peaked at 500 GB of RAM.
+Full-scale computations (excluding motifs) required 900 CPU core-hours and peaked at 500 GB of RAM.
+Computations for network motifs were even more intensive and required 12 CPU core-years.

 # Results